NAVINKUMAR24901075/HALF_ADDER_SUBTRACTOR/README.md

-# NAME: S.NAVINKUMAR
+## NAME: S.NAVINKUMAR
-# REG.NO: 24901075
+## REG.NO: 24901075
-# EXPERIMENT-3: HALF ADDER AND SUBTRACTOR
+# EXPERIMENT-3: IMPLEMENTATION OF HALF ADDER AND SUBTRACTOR

 # AIM:
 To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.